Lazarus Stars: Numerical investigations of stellar evolution with star-lifting as a life extension strategy: Introduction

-This paper is organised as follows.
-In \S~\ref{sec:methods} we describe the difference between {\it isoluminosity} and {\it isoirradiance}, introduce the MIST dataset, and share our numerical techniques.
-In \S~\ref{sec:results} we present our results for the mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations, give a worked example for a Sun-like star, and compare extended lifetimes to the natural lifetimes for each technique.
-In \S~\ref{sec:discussion} we discuss these results, compare SL to other habitability-extending pathways, and consider detection methods.
+In this paper, we set aside the engineering complications of SL and derive the required mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations which maintain a constant bolometric irradiance on a habitable planet.
+This paper is organized as follows.
+In section \ref{sec:methods} we describe two methods for star-lifting ({\it isoluminosity} and {\it isoirradiance}), introduce MESA and share our numerical techniques for implementing SL in MESA.
+In section \ref{sec:results} we present our results for the engineered mass {\it vs.} age and $\dot{M}$ {\it vs.} age relations, give a worked example for a Sun-like star and compare extended lifetimes to the natural lifetimes for each SL method.
+In section \ref{sec:discussion} we discuss these results, compare SL to other habitability-extending pathways and consider detection methods.